CharlesAquino/Project-01/README.md

 # Project-01

 My project development - 01

 ## Task

 Control of these tasks will be done on github

 ## Icons

-New functionality
+- :packge: New functionality
-Update
+- :up: Update
-bug fix
+- :beetle: bug fix
-Release
+- :checkred_flag: Release